tgracchus/distsys-class/README.markdown

     - Same-rack nodes failing when the top-of-rack switch blowstp
     - Same-DC nodes failing when the UPS blows
     - See entire EC2 AZ failures
-    - Running the same bad computation on every node will break every node
+    - Running the same bad computation on every node will break every node (Will kill the entering cluster if the query is not stopped)
       - Expensive queries
       - Riak list-keys
       - Cassandra doomstones